 Not much separates the S21+ from the S21, but most notably you get a glass back and an extra 0.5-inches of screen.

 A bigger handset can also fit a bigger battery – this model has a 4,800mAh unit.
-It also has the same power-saving technology in the display as the S21, so we’d expect it to perform well in our battery test.

 How does it compare to the Galaxy S20+?